GautamKJ/DNS-Manager-System/README.md

 ## Technologies Used

 - MongoDB: NoSQL database for storing user data.
-- Express.js: Web application framework for Node.js.
+- ExpressJs: Web application framework for NodeJs.
-- React.js: JavaScript library for building user interfaces.
+- ReactJs: JavaScript library for building user interfaces.
-- Node.js: JavaScript runtime for server-side development.
+- NodeJs: JavaScript runtime for server-side development.
 - Amazon Route53: Amazon Route53 is an aws service than offers a DNS.